fusioncharts/dev_centre_docs/chart-guide/chart-configurations/border-and-background.md

 ![Border and Background]({% site.baseurl %}/images/chart-configurations-border-and-background-image-1.png)

-This article shows how to configure the border and background of your chart.
-It will also explain a few attributes that control the behavior of these elements.

 ## Show/Hide Chart Borders

 By default, the chart borders are visible for 2D charts.
 To hide the chart border, set the `showBorder` attribute to `0`.
+Set this attribute to `1` (default) to show the border around the canvas of the chart.

 Refer to the code below: